 Periodontal disease is an inflammatory bacterial infection.
 It can cause teeth to become loose from losing support in surrounding gums and bone.
 Do you really want to risk losing a tooth because of poor oral hygiene?
 No, you don’t.
 Consistent cleaning in between your teeth and on top of the gum line is how you get rid of dental plaque that forms from the buildup of bacteria.
 Make sure you are brushing and flossing at least twice a day.
 Need to sing a song to keep you motivated?
 How about, “I’m gonna wash that bacteria right out of there, and send it on its way!”

 Healthy gums are tight against the teeth.
 Periodontal disease usually starts with inflammation of the gums in between the teeth.
-Dr. Jessica T. Emery of Sugar Fix Dental Loft can examine your gums via periodontal probing and taking x-rays.
+At Sugar Fix Dental Loft we can examine your gums via periodontal probing and taking x-rays.
 Periodontal probing measures the pockets between tooth and gum, typically 1 –3 mm deep.
 The pocket area measures between the bottom of the pocket where it attaches to the tooth, up to the top of the gums.
 The deeper the pocket, the greater the spread of gum disease.

 SCALING AND ROOT PLANING